GimbaLabs/kustomize-dandelion/ARGO_CD.md

 helm dependency update

 helm upgrade --install argocd \
-    --set git.targetRevision=argocd \ # Branches are used to deploy a version different from main --set clusterName=scaleway -f values-testnet.yaml -n argocd .
+    --set git.targetRevision=remove-explorer-api \ # Branches are used to deploy a version different from main -f values-docker-testnet.yaml -n argocd .
 ```

 ## App of Apps